-Ren Yano is an artist and specialises on ‘Shodo’, Japanese traditional calligraphy.
+Ren Yano is an artist and specialises on shodo, Japanese traditional calligraphy.
 After holding exhibitions in Tokyo and Osaka, he moved his centre of activity to Sydney in 1996.
-In 2003 he gained Australian permanent residence as an artist.
+In 2003, he gained Australian permanent residency as an artist.

-Now his work can be seen all over NSW through his exhibitions.
-In addition, he has held various performances and workshops at many occasions including the NSW Art Gallery, the Japanese Embassy’s Candle Festival and the Cowra Japanese Gardens.
+Now his work can be seen in exhibitions all over NSW.
+In addition, he has held various performances and workshops on many occasions including the Art Gallery of New South Wales, the Japanese Embassy’s Candle Festival and the Cowra Japanese Gardens.

 Ren has also taken the role of kanji (Japanese characters) demonstrator in the SBS Japanese’s learning show, ‘Nihongo Daisuki’, and other Chinese learning shows.
 He has also impressed overseas audiences with many activities including his exhibition in Dubai and performance at the Japan Day in New Zealand, to which he was invited by the Auckland Consulate-General of Japan.